bwilken01/bwilken01.github.io/_posts/2024-10-22-causal-impact.md

 * Aggregate the transactions table from customer/transaction/product area level to customer/date level
 * Merge on the signup flag from the *campaign_data* table
 * Pivot & aggregate to give us aggregated daily sales by signed-up/did not sign-up groups
-* Manoeuvre the data specifically for the pycausalimpact algorithm
+* Manipulate the data specifically for the pycausalimpact algorithm
 * Give our groups some meaningful names, to help with interpretation

 <br>